A Simple Guide to the Angular Momentum Formula in Chemistry

-Angular momentum can be a tricky FSc and entry test concept to grasp.
+Angular momentum can be tricky to grasp.
 Whether you are entirely new to the concept or just need a quick refresher, look no further!
-We here at Out-Class have prepared a handy entry test revision guide for the angular momentum formula below.
+We here at Out-Class have prepared a handy revision guide for the angular momentum formula below.

 Why is Angular Momentum Important in Chemistry?

-In FSc Chemistry, one of the first things we learn is the atomic model.
+In Chemistry, one of the first things we learn is the atomic model.
 We know that electrons move in specific orbitals around an atom's nucleus.
-But in order to describe this circular motion of electrons, we need a quantity called angular momentum.
+But to describe this circular motion of electrons, we need a quantity called angular momentum.

 Whereas linear momentum p = mv is about straight-line motion, angular momentum is about spinning or rotating motion, such as that of electrons around a nucleus!